Geovision Cards FAQ - Frequently Asked Questions

 - Both Master: The computer's system resources are focused on both the display and recording speed equally so performance is average for both.

-- Record Master: The computer's system resources are focused more on recording when this is selected.
+- Record Master: The computer's system resources are focused more on the recording when this is selected.

 9. Can I control a PTZ camera using Geovision?